mlpack/mlpack/doc/tutorials/range_search.md

 Internally, the `RangeSearch` class keeps an instantiated `MetricType` class (which can be given in the constructor).
-This is useful for a metric like the Mahalanobis distance (`mlpack::metric::MahalanobisDistance`), which must store state (the covariance matrix).
+This is useful for a metric like the Mahalanobis distance (`MahalanobisDistance`), which must store state (the covariance matrix).
 Therefore, you can write a non-static `MetricType` class and use it seamlessly with `RangeSearch`.

 See also the [documentation for the `MetricType` policy](../developer/metrics.md).